Syriac versions of the Bible: Diatessaron

 This is the earliest translation of the gospels into Syriac.
-The earliest translation of any New Testament text from Greek seems to have been the Diatessaron, a harmony of the four canonical gospels (perhaps with a now lost fifth text) prepared about AD 170 by Tatian in Rome.
+The earliest translation of any New Testament text from Greek seems to have been the Diatessaron, a harmony of the four canonical gospels (perhaps with a now lost fifth text) prepared about AD 170 by Tatian.
 Although no original text of the Diatessaron survives, its foremost witness is a prose commentary on it by Ephrem the Syrian.
 Although there are many so-called manuscript witnesses to the Diatessaron, they all differ, and, ultimately only witness to the enduring popularity of such harmonies.
 Rescensions appeared in later centuries as translation of originals.
-Many medieval European harmonies draw on the Codex Fuldensis.
+Many medieval European harmonies draw on the Codex Fuldensis, which was likely based on the Diatessaron.

 Old Syriac version

 The Old Syriac version translation of the four gospels or Vetus Syra is preserved today in only four manuscripts, both with a large number of gaps.

 The Curetonian Gospels consist of fragments of the four Gospels.
 The text was brought in 1842 from the Nitrian Desert in Egypt, and is now held in the British Library.
 These fragments were examined by William Cureton and edited by him in 1858.
 The manuscript is dated paleographically to the 5th century.
 It is called Curetonian Syriac, and is designated by Syr^{c}.

 The second manuscript is a palimpsest discovered by Agnes Smith Lewis at Saint Catherine's Monastery in 1892 at Mount Sinai called the Syriac Sinaiticus, and designated by Syr^{s}.
 This version was known and cited by Ephrem the Syrian, It is a representative of the Western text-type.

 Two additional manuscripts of the Old Syriac version of the gospels were published in 2016 by Sebastian Brock and in 2023 by Grigory Kessel, respectively.

 These four manuscripts represent only the Gospels.
 The text of Acts and the Pauline Epistles has not survived to the present.
 It is known only from citations made by Eastern fathers.
 The text of Acts was reconstructed by Frederick Cornwallis Conybeare, and the text of the Pauline Epistles by J. Molitor.
 They used Ephrem's commentaries.

+It's apparent from textual criticism to determine that the Diatessaron influenced, and was thus earlier than, the Old Syriac.